 2020 threw our publication schedule for a bit of a loop, as did some health issues in the early part of this year.
 I’m excited to get my small press back on track!
 We have some amazing titles lined up and I can hardly wait to bring them into the world.

 Publish 15+ issues of Nightingale & Sparrow Literary Magazine

 Our quarterly lit mag will be publishing its ninth issue next month, with more to come!

 If you didn’t know already, I’ve published six poetry books to date.
 I have about six more manuscripts finished and looking for homes, with a few more in progress.
 I can hardly wait to find the best presses to bring each one into the world!

 With about a dozen finished already, a total of 20 manuscripts should definitely be doable!
 I have a few more poetry projects in the works that should help me reach that number, plus I’ve been dreaming up a novel for ages that I’d love to finally draft!

 Publish 100 book reviews

 I primarily review books on my other blog, Pencils & Pages.
-Between getting back into publishing reviews there and the others I occasionally work through, I’m really excited to get back to regular book reviews!
+Between getting back into publishing reviews there and the other publications I occasionally work through, I’m really excited to get back to regular book reviews!

 Print & Frame my published photos

 Did you know I’ve published photography, too?
 I’ve wanted to get prints made and hung on the walls since the first few were accepted.
 My go-to art seller offered custom prints and I’d been saving to order them.
-But, just as I got the funds, they removed that option from their website.
-So, I’m now on a mission to find custom art prints at a comparable (budget-friendly) price.
+But, just as I got the funds, they temporarily removed that option from their website.
+I’m checking back regularly to see when that service returns!